momacs/pram/README.md

 ## Composite Simulations

 One of the goals of the `pram` package is to elucidate the interactions between complex systems.
-It hopes to do that via composite simulations, i.e., simulations composed of different models which are allowed to work independently and interact by simultaniosuly changing the shared simulation state space.
+It hopes to do that via composite simulations, i.e., simulations composed of different models which are allowed to work independently and interact by simultaneously changing the shared simulation state space.

 ### The SIR Model with a Flu-Spike Event